MCAT Score Percentiles 2026: What Score Do You Need for Med School?

 The 510+ Threshold

-Many medical school admissions counselors view 510 (79th percentile) as an informal threshold.
+Many medical school admissions counselors view 510 (around the 79th percentile) as an informal threshold.
 Scoring below 510 can trigger a “screen out” at competitive programs, regardless of other application strengths.

 Section Score Percentiles